laarhive/charlie/docs/architecture/charlie-core.md

 A device is a configured instance:
 - has an id and optional publishAs
 - declares modes in which it is active
-- has a configured state (active/manualBlocked)
+- has a configured state (active / manualBlocked)
 - has a kind (driver implementation)
-- selects a protocol (gpio/uart/i2c/virt)
+- selects a protocol (gpio / uart / i2c / virt)
 - belongs to a domain (routes to a controller)
 - has a role (used by core logic, independent of hardware identity)